bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 #### Press Tags

-The receiver can again request a list of tags, this time using the new authentication token.
-The server has migrated the tags created while the receiver was unpaired to the user's account, so all three tags created above are returned in the Atom feed.
+The client can again request a list of tags, this time using the new authentication token.
+The server has migrated the tags created while the client was unpaired to the user's account, so all three tags created above are returned in the Atom feed.

 ##### Request